kavon/stack-rfc/QUESTION.md

 -------

-The major difficulty in supporting a "stackless" runtime model in LLVM is that calling conventions have no control over which register is used for stack allocations.
+The major difficulty in supporting a "stackless" runtime model in LLVM is that calling conventions have no control over which register holds the stack pointer.
 Currently, (at least for x86) its up to each target to define the stack pointer register and its conventions (e.g., growth direction, alignment).

 Much of the allocation & alignment of the stack pointer can be controlled by defining new prologue-epliogue insertion implementations as other languages have